-Bandura stated that “a comprehensive theory of human behavior must explain how people acquire cognitive and behavior competencies, as well as how people motivate and regulate their behavior in managing their everyday life” (Mark et al., 2011 p.34).
-Bandura explained that people learn behavior in two different way: by “experiencing the effects of their own actions” and through “the power of social modeling” (Mark et al., 2011 p.34).
+The SCT is a theory founded to explain how people develop behavioral and cognitive competencies along with how people are able to regulate and manage their behavior in everyday life (Mark et al., 2011).
+The ways in which people regulate, manage or learn behavior is by experiencing the effects of their own actions.
+This can also happen through observations of social modeling of peers, role models, or others (Mark et al., 2011).
 Bandura explains that one of the antitheses for the creation of the SCT is that humans have evolved an advanced capacity for observational learning.
-Bandura stated that humans have found that directly experiencing an event or an action can not only be a “tedious process” due to trial and error and can also be a hazardous process due to situations being potentially costly, injurious, constraints of time, resources, and mobility (Mark et al., 2011).
-Thus, humans developed a greater capacity to learn through observations, which SCT seeks to explain.
+Bandura explains that humans have found that directly experiencing an event or an action can not only be a “tedious process” due to trial and error but can also be a hazardous process due to situations being potentially costly, injurious, constraints of time, resources, and mobility (Mark et al., 2011).
+Thus, humans developed a greater capacity to learn through observations, which the SCT seeks to explain.